miohtama/ztanesh/README.rst

 * **Forward- and backward moving in directories stack** using alt+left/right arrows (Linux only)

-* **Support for Mac standard edit keys**: *alt+arrow* to move between words. *fn+arrow* to go to the beginning and end of the line
+* **Support for Mac standard edit keys**: *alt+arrow* to move between words. *fn+arrow* (home, end) to go to the beginning and end of the line

 * **Automatic update** via Github.
 Global (across machines, autoupdated) and local (macine specific) .rc settings files

 * **Over ten years** of running in production experience

+* **Upcoming:** intershell clipboard using a pure python X client (you need X forwarding and X11 daemon on an originating computer.
+Launching local commands from remote commandline over ssh X11 forwarding.

 Installation
 ----------------

-The installation instructions are based on the assumption you checkout Git repository under *~/tools* folder in your home directory.
+The installation instructions are based on the assumption you checkout Git repository under `~/tools` folder in your home directory.

 ZSH versions
 ++++++++++++++++

 We recommend using `ZSH 5.0 <http://sourceforge.net/projects/zsh/files/>`_ which is the latest stable version.
-As the writing of this most operating systems ship with older versions.
+As the writing of this most operating systems ship with older versions, however, Ubuntu 12.10 defaults to ZSH 5.0.

 Ubuntu
 ++++++